About Us

 FAQ

-The Brexit agreements led to substantive change in the nature of our relationship with the EU.
+The nature of the UK departure from the EU led to substantive change in the nature of our relationship with the EU.
 Our economy has been impacted.
 Beyond the economy there have been impacts in security and defence, healthcare, foreign policy, police and crime cooperation and many more.
-The Commission will investigate and document these impacts, and will propose changes to the agreements which if implemented would improve outcomes.
+The Commission will investigate and document these impacts, and will propose changes to the agreements which if implemented would improve outcomes for both the UK and EU.

 How is the Commission funded?

-The Commission is funded by a range of individuals and organisations including Henry Tinsley, David and Elaine Potter and Musicians Union.
-Further details of our funding will be made available on our website in due course.
-In the interim please email contact@ukeucommission.org if you have any queries.
+The Commission is funded by a range of individuals and organisations including Henry Tinsley, David and Elaine Potter, Julian Richer, Prospect trade union, Musicians Union and many private sector organisations who take part in our work including Energy UK, Penta, RWE Energy, SSE and IFM.
+Please email contact@ukeucommission.org if you have any queries.

 How were members of the Commission chosen?